After hanging my Christmas wreath over my mantel, I felt like it was missing something. My solution was this DIY wooden wreath sign!

 You can download the PDF file for the wreath here –> wreath-art-3×3

-I painted my boards a slightly off-white color and gave it two coats of paint.
+I painted my boards a slightly off-white color and gave them two coats of paint.

 The printout was cut and taped together.